Diagnostic code

 - 4Clean or test the mass airflow sensor

-- 5Check fuel pressure while the engine is under load
+- 5Have a qualified shop check fuel pressure while the engine is under load.

 Confusable And Related Codes